 2. Prepare the Main Ingredients

-The lead ingredient can be distinguished from the others by including it in greater quantities, or using a specific cooking technique or sauce.
+The lead ingredient can be distinguished from the others by including it in greater quantities, or using a specific cooking technique.

-Some of the veggies recommended for these summer salads benefit from par-steaming for that perfect, tender-yet-crispy texture.
+Some of the veggies recommended for these summer salads benefit from par-steaming or par-boiling for that perfect, tender-yet-crispy texture.

-Use a pot with a steamer insert, or par-boil by adding the veggies to your pot of boiling noodle water for the last minute of cooking, then drain and cool with the pasta.
+Use a pot with a steamer insert, or you can par-boil by adding the veggies to a pot of boiling water, cook for 30 seconds to 1 minute, drain, and cool completely.

 Good candidates for par-steaming or par-boiling are: